bcampagnolaFTR/AZMC/README.txt

 		If you see any error messages popping up in the PowerShell window, or anywhere else, please attempt to copy them into the email.
 	-

+	- Config Page
+		DSP connectivity -
+			You can check to see if the processor is connecting to the DSP via a few different Toolbox Console / Telnet commands.

+				who
+			.. provides a list of the external IP addresses that the processor is connected to.

+				netstat
+			.. is akin to  cmd> ipconfig /all (if I remember correctly)

+				ipt -t
+			..shows the IP table and connection statuses

+			Be sure that you can ping the DSP from the processor's Toolbox Console window. (yes, it does Ping)

+			Be sure to set the DSP connection type to the appropriate setting - either TCP or SSH - in BOTH the processor and the DSP.
+			Be sure the IP address is entered correctly.
+			Press the DSP_IP_Address "Commit -->" button once.
+			Press the Program Restart button once (and wait for it to come back online).

+			Do NOT press the DSP "Commit-->" button again.